esycrux/Inn/README.md

 	Ther should be only one captain in Inn pirate will be added to pirate list in this Inn

-it should have **SellDrink** method which take operate as an argument.
+it should have **SellDrink** method which take pirate as an argument.
 	If pirate have more than 20 gold he will receive Rum and will decrase his gold count by 5 If pirate have less than 20 gold, he should receive beer and will cost him 2 golds If pirate have less than 2 gold, bartender only shout on him